The Issue With The Ethics of Translation And Interpretation

 Interpreters are in a slightly different situation than translators in terms of dealing with ethical situations, due to they very fact that their personal morals will (or potentially will not) coincide with the expected professional morals as set out by various institutions – examples include the Ethics and Standards for Interpreting in medical situations, as presented by the National Council on Interpreting in Health Care (NCIHC), or the Code of Ethics for Legal Interpreters, as presented by the United States District Court for the Southern District of Florida.
 Although not all institutions will outline a particular “code of ethics”, most expect interpreters to behave in a similarly professional and impartial way.
 It is in the best interests of anyone looking to hire an interpreter to check that the agency contracting them vets all linguists in its network to ensure they work according to the these expectations.

 Translators also experience ethical dilemmas that are more related to their personal views.
 For instance, would a translator translate the instructions for an automatic rifle if he knows the target readers are teenagers in Sudan?
 Would he translate a pamphlet containing neo-Nazi ideology?
 What about if he is pro-choice, would he interpret for a pro-life group?
 To translate or not to translate, that is the question.
 There are several opinions regarding this issue depending on whom you ask.
 Some professionals think that it is essential to separate your personal convictions from your professional life, but to what extent is this possible?
-One of the requirements to achieve a good translation is to be faithful and accurate to the source text and this means there is no place for subjectivity.
+One of the requirements to achieve quality translation services is to be faithful and accurate to the source text and this entails there is no place for subjectivity.